AbigailMcbride8683524/mils/README.md

 Updated project documentation - build 777
 Added new feature for better user experience - v1.3.3 Fixed typo in documentation - 641
+Updated README with new instructions - build 308